CommE2E/comm/docs/dev_environment.md

 ## Running Node scripts

-To run one of the scripts in `server/src/scripts`, you should start by making sure that the Node server is running.
+To run one of the scripts in `keyserver/src/scripts`, you should start by making sure that the Node keyserver is running.
 If you haven’t already, open a new terminal and run:

 ```
 cd native
 yarn dev
 ```

-Then, from the `server` directory, run `yarn script dist/scripts/name.js`, where `name.js` is the file containing the script.
+Then, from the `key server` directory, run `yarn script dist/scripts/name.js`, where `name.js` is the file containing the script.

 ## Codegen